zmaleki/react-app-with-aws-cognito/README.md

 For this app to work you will need to have an aws cognito user pool.

-required setting of the user pool:
+Required setting of the user pool:

 1. at least one app client should be created
 2. in the appclient setting Callback URL(s) should be "http://localhost:3000, http://localhost:3000/protected"